-Though there were a number of participants who had a hand in the tragedy of the Mountain Meadows Massacre, this list comprises those who were the primary participants and/or assassins from a historical perspective.
+Though several participants had a hand in the tragedy of the Mountain Meadows Massacre, this list comprises those who were the primary participants and/or assassins from a historical perspective.
 In actuality, there were more than 50 men who took part in the massacre, none of whom were ever disciplined by the Mormon Church.
-And of the primary participants, only John D. Lee ever stood trial, and that would be 18 years after the tragedy.
+And of the primary participants, only John D. Lee ever stood trial, which would be 18 years after the tragedy.
 He was convicted and executed in 1876.

 For our article about that tragic day, September 11, 1857, see Mountain Meadows Massacre.

 George W. Adair – Private, Fifth Platoon, Company I, Iron County Militia.
 Allegedly boasted about the murders.